build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 In this part of this tutorial, we looked at how we could automate Variable and Connections within Apache Airflow, and how these are useful in helping us creating re-usable workflows.
 In the next part of this tutorial, we will look at how we can build an automated pipeline to deliver our workflows into our Apache Airflow environment.

-## Building a workflow deployment pipeline
+## Building a Workflow Deployment Pipeline

 So far we have automated the provisioning of our MWAA environments using AWS CDK, and sh we now have Apache Airflow up and running.
 In this next part of the tutorial we are going to automate how to deploy our workflows to these environments.
 Before we do that, a quick recap on how MWAA loads its workflows and supporting resources.